savvyt/twitter/README.md

 #### 3. Create Pub/Sub topic

 Create a Pub/Sub topic and name it accordingly (something like "twitter" will work).
+Then modify the `project-specs.json` file in this repo using the project and Pub/Sub topic info from your GCP account (you can find that info in the `Home` tab on GCP).

 #### Give it a whirl!